ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 We begin our investigation with the notion of finding underutilized runners.
 We embarked on an assumption that the top 10% pods population was the outlier, they only happened for specific reasons.
 They didn't represent the minimum resource of runners needed to perform their tasks.

 In order to have a deeper sense of what was going on, we started our evaluation by looking at resource usage distribution.
-We needed to know how cpu and memory usages quivered from time to time.
+We needed to know how cpu and memory usages shared in several ranges.

-We classified our runner pods cpu profiles into 5 groups and we calculated the total pods proportion of each groups.
+We tried to classify our runner pods cpu profiles into 5 groups and calculate the total pods proportion of each groups.
 We had our data shaped like in this table.

 ![distribution-table](./distribution-table.png)